Hardcoreprawn/architecture/input/posts/principles/Core-Vs-Context.md

 ## Rationale

-Understand what really matters to your customers, the core of your business, versus the stuff you have to do around it, the context.
+Understand what matters to your customers, the core of your business, versus the stuff you have to do around it, the context.

 You need to focus your efforts on Core matters, not context.

 Focusing your efforts on Core matters will ensure you focus on the problems and challenges your customers have and how you can deliver value to them.
-This will maximise your oppotrtunity with them.
+This will maximise your opportunity with them.

 Focusing on context will eat into your time, and few customers will thank you for it.
-This doesn't mean its not important, but it does mean you need to control the amount of time, money and energy spent on context.
+This doesn't mean it's not important, but it does mean you need to control the amount of time, money and energy spent on context.

 ## Implications